 Treatments may involve behavioral strategies and medications.
 Behavioral strategies include using sugar-free hard candy to stimulate swallowing and reminding yourself to keep your chin up and lips closed.
 The latter can be challenging, especially in advancing Parkinson's, when the head and chin may tilt forward and the mouth may automatically open at rest.
 Physical and occupational therapy may help with postural issues, such as the neck and shoulder stooping forward, which can worsen drooling.

 Speech and swallowing problems can significantly impact the lives of people with Parkinson's and their care partners.
 Better treatments are urgently needed.
-Researchers are testing varied therapies, including exercises for voice, swallowing and breathing muscles; group singing programs; and non-invasive brain stimulation.
-They're also looking at lower levels of deep brain stimulation (DBS) to treat Parkinson's motor symptoms without worsening speech or swallowing problems, as these can be a side effect of DBS.
+Researchers are testing varied therapies, including new technologies, exercises and non-invasive brain stimulation, to ease speech and swallowing changes.

 As researchers work toward better therapies, they look to a deeper understanding of these symptoms.
-Some are analyzing the speech patterns of people with Parkinson's, for example, to see whether speech changes could be used to diagnose disease.
-The Michael J. Fox Foundation for Parkinson's Research (MJFF) also is gathering data about these and other symptoms through its online clinical study Fox Insight.
+The Michael J. Fox Foundation for Parkinson's Research (MJFF) is gathering data about these and other symptoms through its online clinical study Fox Insight.
 Register today to contribute valuable information through questionnaires and surveys on your medical history.

 Visit MJFF's study-matching tool Fox Trial Finder to learn more about ongoing trials.